dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 result_df = filtered_df.groupby(['churn_date', 'external_customer_id']).apply(lambda x: x.loc[(x['date_earned'] - x['churn_date']).abs().idxmin()])
 ```
-Here, we filter `merged_df` to ensure that there are no rows such that the date in which a customer left is less than the date in which a customer earned a tier.
+Here, we filter `merged_df` to ensure that there are no rows such that the date in which a customer canceled is less than the date in which a customer earned a tier.
 (Such values are irrelevant to the business task.)
 We then utilize the `groupby()` function to group by the `churn_date` and the `external_customer_id`, effectively creating
 groups for unique combinations of `churn_date` and `external_customer_id`.
 We then apply the lambda function to specify a custom operation that is applied to each group of data.
-The operation we apply finds the smallest difference of the `date_earned` minus the `churn_date`. `idxmin()` then finds the index of the row within each grouping where the difference is the smallest.
+The operation we apply finds the smallest difference of the absolute value of `date_earned` minus the `churn_date`. `idxmin()` then finds the index of the row within each grouping where the difference is the smallest.
 Finally, `x.loc` is used to locate the row with the smallest time difference within each group and select that row, getting a new dataframe with only the rows that have the smallest time difference between the `date_earned` and the `churn_date`.
-In the context of the business task, this code creates a dataframe in which all the rows have the tier when the customer cancelled.
+In the context of the business task, this code snippet creates a dataframe in which all the rows have the tier when the customer canceled.

 ```python
 result_df = result_df[['churn_date', 'external_customer_id', 'tier_id', 'tier']]